dwarvesf/playground/Engineering/JavaScript modules.md

 So modules aren't a thing back then, developers would mostly used inline-scripting and script-tags and no one would think of scalibity, maintaining a large code base would be a nightmare because there is no structures and organizations.

 #### YAHOO manifesto
-Around 2006, a global manifesto was raised by a team of UI developers from YAHOO which was Global Variable are dangerous.
+Around 2006, a global manifesto was raised by a team of UI developers from YAHOO which was **"Global Variable are dangerous"**.
 The point they trying to make is that using global variable is a risky practice and all the people back then are engaging in.
 Global variables can spark conflict between naming if there are many people involving in developing the same program and since everyone can access it, it is not very secure.

 ####  YAHOO Solution?
 Create a huge Global namespace object and parse all the variables in that object.